wp-plugins/mailchimp-for-wp/readme.txt

 **Improvements**

 - Use the same order as MailChimp.com, which is useful when you have over 100 MailChimp lists.
-- Use `/* ... */` for inline JavaScript comments to prevent errors with minified HTML.
+- Use `/* ... */` for inline JavaScript comments to prevent errors with minified HTML - props [Ed Gifford](https://github.com/egifford)

 **Additions**